Ita Buttrose: Other roles and activities

+Recognition and honours

 Buttrose was made an Officer of the Order of the British Empire (OBE) in 1979, and appointed an Officer of the Order of Australia (AO) in 1988.
 In 2003, she was awarded the Centenary Medal.
-Buttrose was inducted to the Victorian Honour Roll of Women in 2001, and advanced to Companion of the Order of Australia in 2019.
+Buttrose was inducted to the Victorian Honour Roll of Women in 2001, and advanced to Companion of the Order of Australia (AC) in 2019.

 In August 2017 Buttrose was recognised for Outstanding Lifetime Achievement at the annual Kennedy Awards for Excellence in Journalism.

 In 1984 she was named the Variety Club 'Personality of the Year' as well as winning the Australasian Academy of Broadcast, Arts and Sciences for the 'Most Promising Newcomer to Radio'.
 In 1993 Buttrose was named Juvenile Diabetes Foundation's 'Australian of the Year'.
-In 2011 she was elected President of Alzheimer's Australia until end of June 2014.
-She is currently an ambassador for Alzheimer's Australia.